handecelikkanat/MultiInt/project-4/readme.md

 ### TODO
 * retrain 1-layer TR 1AH 64 we 512 and 6-layer TR 1AH 64 we 512 adding another attention head and freezing the other parameters
+* train from scratch 1-layer TR 2AH 64 we 512 and 6-layer TR 2AH 64 we 512

 ### Benchmark data